labsyspharm/scimap/docs/index.md

 <br>

-*SCIMAP* development is led by [Ajit Johnson Nirmal](https://ajitjohnson.com/) at the Laboratory of Systems Pharmacology, Harvard Medical School.
+*SCIMAP* development was led by [Ajit Johnson Nirmal](https://ajitjohnson.com/), Harvard Medical School.
+Check out other tools from the [Nirmal Lab](https://nirmallab.com/tools/).

 ### Funding
 This work was supported by the following NIH grant K99-CA256497